 Discuss With Your Family

 Depending on your family dynamic, discussing your estate plan with your loved ones can be difficult.
-It can bring up emotion and hard topics like mortality, however, to avoid litigation, mitigate in-fighting, and to help determine what’s the best course of actions forward for your property it’s necessary.
+It can bring up emotion and hard topics like mortality, however, to avoid litigation, mitigate in-fighting, and help determine what’s the best course of action forward for your property it’s necessary.
 When it comes to your art collection, your heirs may not feel the same way about the artwork that you do and knowing these opinions is critical in the decision of what to do with the collection.

 When having the conversation, cultivate an environment in which your family can discuss openly and freely without judgment.
 You want their honest opinions as a part of your decision in what to do with your collection in the event of your passing.